nwthomas/programming-resources/tips/alumni-tips.md

 - “Take more breaks.
 Use a pomodoro app.
 Sleep as much as you need.
 Go exercise.
 Eat right.
 Shower.” - William Pelton

+- "There is a balance to everything.
+The curriculum is a marathon, not a sprint." - Nando Theessen

 ### Self-Doubt

 - “Coding 9-5 daily is grueling.
 Some people really enjoy it.
 But for myself personally, I was starting to burn out about 4 months in.
 The more I learned, the more I realized I'm not great at coding, and my self-confidence tanked quite a bit in the process.
 If you do find yourself in the same situation, don't worry.
 Coding has a such demanding learning curve (more so when you get into more complex stuff later on), so don't lose heart.
 A lot of people (if not most) went through a similar experiences in my cohort.” - Henry Kim

+- "I self-doubt myself every second of my coding life, so it's important to look back and reflect on what I have accomplished, how far I've come, and making sure I'm comparing my present self to my past self.
+That usually gives me a confidence boost." - Eva Li

 - “This is the most a human being can learn in a six month period.
 It will feel like failing if you're doing it right.
 Labs may be the first time you will feel genuinely competent at this.” - William Pelton

+- "Have enough money on the side to last not only the entire program but also a few months after.
+You want your full focus to be on the program, not partly worried about money or working on the side." - Nando Theessen.

 ### Taking Notes

 - “Definitely take notes.
-Remember that there is almost never one way of doing things.
-So a good task to try is to always try to find other ways to do things that you learn." - Christopher Atoki
+Remember that there is almost never one way of doing things, so a good task to try is to always try to find other ways to do things that you learn." - Christopher Atoki

+- "Taking notes really helps information stick with me, and I keep it organized by week.
+I section off my notes into preclass notes (where I jot down something new that I think is important) and during class notes (where I'll add onto it).
+I also take notes on questions that are asked in the Slack channel and record what the answer is.
+I find note-taking on example code is really helpful especially when learning a new syntax.
+Finally, I find that code examples are a great reference during project time." - Eva Li